 How many pairs of ski pants do I need?

-One pair of quality ski pants is enough.
+One or two pairs of high quality ski pants is enough.
 These are expensive and you can always wash them (make sure to follow the instructions on the tag to maintain the quality).
 If you wear thermals underneath your ski pants, these are more likely to get sweaty and are easy to wash.
 Bring at least two sets of thermals on your ski trip.

 This ultimate ski packing list will help you enjoy your ski trip to the max.
 But remember, you don’t need to own ski equipment for a fun, successful ski trip.
 Look up rental stores in the town you will be staying in, and book in advance.
 Or ask your friends and family if anyone has ski equipment you can borrow.